EKP529/BSOnline/README.md

 # startup
 The startup application for CS 260

-updates(notes): I learned a bit more about Git and GitHub and made some conflicting changes that I fixed.
+Notes(3/16): I learned a bit more about Git and GitHub and made some conflicting changes that I fixed.
 I'm more comfortable with GitHub now, but it still may take some getting used to as well as some further improvement which will come as I go along.